patkaiist/gheruq/README.md

 ## features

 The current version handles most Maltese words of Semitic origin.
-This includes handling of prefixes (e.g. m-, t-, n-), infixes (-t-) and some cases of -in plurals.
-Nisba suffixes are not fully handles, especially in cases such as _waħdanija_/_وحدانية_, but are on the to-do list.
+This includes handling of prefixes (e.g. _m-_, _t-_, _n-_), infixes (_-t-_) and some cases of _-in_ plurals.
+Nisba suffixes are not fully handled, especially in cases such as _waħdanija_/ وحدانية, but are on the to-do list.

 Non-Semitic words will also often work, providing the root as given in Ġabra, were it to occur, but will Obviously not return Arabic results.